Best Pool Covers 2018: Top Picks For Your Budget In 6 Categories

-Installing the cover is easy.
+Installing this cover is easy.
 You don’t need a professional.
 If you have a rectangular pool, it will be easier since the cover itself is rectangular.

 But it’s not difficult at all to fit this cover to other pool shapes.
 Just use a pair of scissors to trim the cover to shape.
 And don’t worry about voiding the warranty.
 You’ll be covered after cutting it to size.

 The Sun2Solar Blue Oval pool cover can be used for both above ground and in-ground swimming pools.

 This cover comes in many different sizes, ranging from 4′ x 8′ to 30′ x 60′.

 A winter pool cover protects your pool from elements and debris during the several months when it will not be in use.

 Leaving your pool uncovered through the winter ends up creating a lot of work in cleaning and maintenance.

 You have to remove months’ worth of leaves and debris.
 If not, the the junk will overwork your pool’s filter and pump system (which means more energy used) and it will cost you to buy more chemicals to kill any algae growth.

 This time-tested Blue Wave winter cover is made from a hardy and extremely durable woven polyethylene.
 It can easily handle leaves, dust, rain and snow.